welcome to stack

 Step 4

-Now slap that link into a button or icon in Carrd.
+Now slap the link that was received -- into a button or icon in Carrd.

 Bonus: If you ever need to update the file, just replace it in Drive and the link will still work.